mdn/content-team-projects/contrib-docs/writing-guidelines/writing-style-guide/index.md

 ### Consider the three Cs of writing

-The three Cs of writing include writing Clearly, writing Concisely, and writing Consistently.
+The three Cs of good writing are writing clearly, concisely, and consistently.

-- Ensure that your writing is clear and simple.
-In general, use short sentences, active voice, and unambiguous pronouns.
+- **Clear:** Ensure that your writing is clear and simple.
+In general, use active voice and unambiguous pronouns.
+Write short sentences, sticking to one idea per sentence.
+Define new terms, keeping the target audience in, before using them.
-- When writing any document, it's important to know how much to say.
+- **Concise:** When writing any document, it's important to know how much to say.
 If you provide excessive detail, the page becomes tedious to read and it will rarely be used.
-- Ensure you use the same verbiage consistently throughout the page.
+- **Consistent:** Ensure you use the same verbiage consistently throughout the page and across multiple pages.

-Provide enough quality material for search engines to adequately analyze and rank the page.
-To learn more about this, see [How to write for SEO on MDN](https://developer.mozilla.org/en-US/docs/MDN/Contribute/Howto/Write_for_SEO). <!-- link to be revisited -->
+TBD: Provide enough quality material for search engines to adequately analyze and rank the page.
+To learn more about this, see [How to write for SEO on MDN](https://developer.mozilla.org/en-US/docs/MDN/Contribute/Howto/Write_for_SEO). <!-- content and link to be revisited -->

 ### Consider the length of the article